 Substance use disorder in older adults may be overlooked, because:

-- Older adults are more likely to drink or use drugs at home rather than in public.
+- Older adults are more likely to drink or use substances at home rather than in public.

 - Older adults may not have duties that are affected by substance use, such as going to school or work.

-- Signs of substance use disorder are similar to those found in health problems that many older adults have, such as depression and dementia.
+- Signs of this disorder are similar to symptoms of health conditions that many older adults have, such as depression and dementia.

 - Caregivers of older adults may be aware of the problem but may not want to talk about it.

-Alcohol use disorder is dangerous for all people, and it can be very dangerous for older adults.
-Older adults:footnote 1
+Alcohol use disorder can be dangerous for older adults.
+They:footnote 1

 - Usually need less alcohol to become drunk (intoxicated) than someone younger.

 - Stay drunk longer, because their bodies process alcohol more slowly.

 - May have vision and hearing problems and slower reaction times.
 Alcohol can make these problems worse.
 This means alcohol-related falls, car crashes, and other kinds of accidents are more likely.

 - May be more likely to mix alcohol and medicine because they are taking so many medicines.
 Mixing alcohol with many over-the-counter and prescription medicines can be dangerous or even fatal.

 In older adults, alcohol can trigger some health problems or make them worse.
 These health problems include high blood pressure, ulcers, liver disease, anxiety, sleep problems, and depression.footnote 1